-Home > Blog Posts > Car Loan Calculator
+Home > Loan Calculators > Car Loan Calculator

-- Enter the amount you’d like to borrow: In the ‘Amount’ box, let us know how much you’d like to borrow to purchase your car.
+In the I’d like to borrow box, let us know how much you’d like to borrow to purchase your car.
 You can play around with different amounts to see how your repayments might change.

-- Select your loan term: This is the amount of time that you’ll have to repay your car loan.
+Choose your loan term using the slider under Paid back over.
+This is the amount of time that you’ll have to repay your car loan.

-- Choose the interest rate: The car loan interest rate is a percentage of the amount borrowed that you will have to pay back on top of your loan.
+In the box under With an interest rate of, type in your interest rate.
+The car loan interest rate is a percentage of the amount borrowed that you will have to pay back on top of your loan.
 It is essentially a fee that you are charged for borrowing the money to purchase a car.
 The lower your interest rate is, the less you’ll pay overall in car loan repayments.

 First things first – what is the vehicle purchase price?
 This will greatly differ depending on the model, make, year and condition of the car you wish to purchase.
 For example, if you are planning on buying a second-hand car, this will probably cost you less than buying one brand new from the dealership.
-Therefore, you would maybe be able to loan less money than if you were buying a brand new car.
+Therefore, you might not need to borrow as much money.

 Though it sounds like common sense, the vehicle purchase price is an important element of the initial calculation of your car loan.
 You should work out what you can reasonably afford given your lifestyle, income and overall financial situation.

-Note that repaying your loan quickly will have the added benefit of avoiding high-interest costs.
+Note that repaying your loan quickly will have the added benefit of paying less interest overall.
 However, loan repayments shouldn’t become too stressful, so we urge you to be reasonable in paying off your car loan.
 Sometimes, the flexibility afforded by smaller payments can be worth some added interest.